olson-sean-k/plexus-web/src/user-guide/graphs.md

 of a graph, but they do not have access to the topology of a graph.
 Because they do not know about other vertices, arcs, etc., orphan views cannot traverse a graph in any way.
 These views are most useful for modifying the geometry of a graph and, unlike mutable views, are not exclusive.
-[_Circulators_](#circulators), which are iterators over topological structures in a graph, sometimes emit orphan views.
+Iterators over topological structures in a graph sometimes emit orphan views.

 ```rust
 // Create a graph with positional data from a UV-sphere.